AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 <u>Deploying an Apache/Dispatcher Configuration</u>

 The entire folder structure needs to be in the form of a zip file for this type of configuration.
-You can zip it by running this command from withing a dispatcher configuration folder:
+You can zip it by running this command from the root of a dispatcher configuration folder:

 `zip -y -r dispatcher.zip`